Tim Scott Will Not Join Congressional Black Caucus: ‘My Campaign Was Never About Race’

 “The black community, like all communities, will benefit when businesses can use their profits to hire more workers instead of paying higher taxes,” he said.
 “Reducing the tax burden, decreasing government interference in the private sector, and restoring fiscal responsibility, and I don't think those ideals are advanced by focusing on one group of people.”

-Scott and Rep.-elect Allen West, R-Fl., are the only two African Americans who were elected to Congress in November.
-However, West’s staff told ABC News Wednesday evening that “he is planning on joining” the Caucus this coming January.
+Tim and Rep.-elect Allen West, R-Fl., are the only two African Americans who were elected to Congress in November.
+However, West’s staff told ABC News this evening that “he is planning on joining” the Caucus this coming January.

 So far the Congressional Black Caucus and has not returned messages from ABC News.